muhdmirzamz/TodoApp/README.md

 This is an iOS todo app with Firebase as a backend.
 This is used in conjunction with another [React web app](https://github.com/muhdmirzamz/TodoAppReact) I'm working on.
 Both of these projects connect to the same Firebase database.

+### Features

+**General:**
+- User login screen
+- User sign up screen
+- You can sign up as a user

+**Lists:**
+- You can retrieve lists
+- You can delete a list
+- You can add lists

+**Todos**
+- You can create todos

 ### Changelog

+18 July 2021:
+- You can now dismiss the keyboard by tapping on the screen after entering your login credentials

 5 June 2021:
 - Items are now ordered by order (You can move them around and it will remember the index)